-In this subsection, we compare two simple networks shown in Figure 3 to build some preliminary intuition about the role of weak links.
+In this subsection, we first compare the two simple networks shown in Figure 2 to build intuition about the role of weak links.

-The two networks shown in Figure 3 have two agents each.
-In the first, both agents are connected via a strong link, and in the second network, the two agents are connected via a weak link.
-We show in the Appendix that, in fact, Network 2 (with the weak link) has a lower long-run average welfare than Network 1 (with the strong link).
+The networks shown in Figure 2 have two agents each.
+In the first, both agents are connected via a strong link, and in the second network, this is replaced by a weak link.
+We show in the Appendix that Network 2 (with the weak link) has a lower long-run average welfare than Network 1 (with the strong link).
 The reason is that substituting a weak link for a strong one slows down information transmission and does not alleviate the slow learning problem characterized in Theorem 3.
 Instead, long-run adaptation requires weak links to be additional conduits of information, not substitutes for strong links.
+This example thus establishes that replacing strong links with weak links does not generally increase welfare.